orisi/oracle/README.md

 # Quick install of Orisi node

-- If you have docker installed - running Orisi Oracle node is as easy as typing
+If you have docker installed - running Orisi Oracle node is as easy as typing 2 docker commands.

+Important: you have to do it from inside of Linux, or inside Boot2docker Virtual Machine.
+To login into your Boot2docker Virtual machine do ```bootdocker ssh``` in your local terminal.

 ```
 docker pull orisi/oracle